opendocsg/opendoc-state-courts-practice-directions-2021/PART-19-PROCEEDINGS-BEFORE-THE-COMMUNITY-COURTS-AND-TRIBUNALS-CLUSTER.md

 >(a) Appeals to the General Division of the High Court from:

->>(i) the Small Claims Tribunals, under Part VIII of the Small Claims Tribunals Rules (Cap 308, R 1);
+>>(i) the Small Claims Tribunals, under Part VIII of the Small Claims Tribunals Rules;

->>(ii) the Employment Claims Tribunals, under rules 26–32 of the Employment Claims Rules 2017 (S 104 of 2017);
+>>(ii) the Employment Claims Tribunals, under rules 26–32 of the Employment Claims Rules 2017;

->>(iii) the Community Disputes Resolution Tribunals, under rule 17 of the Community Disputes Resolution Tribunals Rules (S 565 of 2015); and
+>>(iii) the Community Disputes Resolution Tribunals, under rule 17 of the Community Disputes Resolution Tribunals Rules 2015; and

->>(iv) simplified proceedings before the Protection from Harassment Court, under rules 41–47 of the Supreme Court of Judicature (Protection from Harassment) Rules 2021 (S 359 of 2021);
+>>(iv) simplified proceedings before the Protection from Harassment Court, under rules 41–47 of the Supreme Court of Judicature (Protection from Harassment) Rules 2021;

 >(b) Applications for a stay of execution:

->>(i) to the General Division of the High Court (but not the District Courts or Small Claims Tribunals), under section 42 of the Small Claims Tribunals Act (Cap 308) and rule 28A of the Small Claims Tribunals Rules (Cap 308, R 1);
+>>(i) to the General Division of the High Court (but not the District Courts or Small Claims Tribunals), under section 42 of the Small Claims Tribunals Act 1984 and rule 28A of the Small Claims Tribunals Rules;

->>(ii) to the General Division of the High Court (but not the District Courts), under section 24 of the Employment Claims Act (Act 21 of 2016) and rule 33 of the Employment Claims Rules 2017 (S 104 of 2017);
+>>(ii) to the General Division of the High Court (but not the District Courts), under section 24 of the Employment Claims Act 2016 and rule 33 of the Employment Claims Rules 2017;

->>(iii) to the General Division of the High Court (but not the Community Disputes Resolution Tribunals), under section 27 of the Community Disputes Resolution Act (Act 7 of 2015); and
+>>(iii) to the General Division of the High Court (but not the Community Disputes Resolution Tribunals), under section 27 of the Community Disputes Resolution Act 2015; and

->>(iv) to the General Division of the High Court (but not the Protection from Harassment Court), under rule 48 of the Supreme Court of Judicature (Protection from Harassment) Rules 2021 (S 359 of 2021),
+>>(iv) to the General Division of the High Court (but not the Protection from Harassment Court), under rule 48 of the Supreme Court of Judicature (Protection from Harassment) Rules 2021,

 the applicable form shall be filed in hard copy at the Registry of the State Courts, unless otherwise directed by the Court or Registry.